xnnyygn/dynamic-log-level/README.md

     }

-`Log4jLogLevelManager` uses `org.apache.log4j.LogManager` rather than `org.apache.log4j.Logger` to provide log level management since `Logger#exists(String)` is a deprecated method.
+Under the hood, `Log4jLogLevelManager` calls `org.apache.log4j.LogManager` to change log level.

-For recovering log level, `Log4jLogLevelManager` pushes the original log level to a map when changed at the first time and sets it back to logger when `resetLogLevel` is called.
-The map here is `ConcurrentHashMap` to prevent concurrent issues.
+In order to reset the log level, `Log4jLogLevelManager` pushes the original log level to an internal map and sets it back to logger when `resetLogLevel` is called.
+The map here is `ConcurrentHashMap` so you don't need to worry about the concurrent issues.

-Feel free to use this trick or try it if you have never thinked of changing log level at runtime.
-It may help you a lot when you have to solve an online problem but there's very few log at such log level. :)
+Feel free to use this trick if you want to change log level at runtime.
+It may help you a lot like inspecting an online problem but there's few logs, then you can change the log level to output more. :)